 Surgeons are taking steps to adapt to changes within the insurance industry by accumulating more patient data.
-It’s a step you can take yourself by making a list of what your insurance provider is requesting and working with your doctor and spine surgeon in Beverly Hills to gather the requested documentation.
+It’s a step you can take yourself by making a list of what your insurance provider is requesting and working with your doctor and spine surgeon in Santa Monica to gather the requested documentation.

 For more information or a second opinion, call The Spine Institute Center for Spinal Restoration at (310) 828-7757 and schedule an in-person consultation with Dr. Hyun Bae, the center’s medical director, a leader in minimally invasive surgery and motion preserving technologies.